mindspore-ai/docs/tutorials/source_en/dataset/cache.md

 ### 4. Insert a Cache Instance

-Currently, the cache service can be used to cache both original datasets and datasets processed by argumentation.
+Currently, the cache service can be used to cache both original datasets and datasets processed by augmentation.
 The following examples show the processing of the two types of data separately.

 Note that both examples need to create a cache instance according to the method in step 3, and pass in the created `test_cache` as `cache` parameters in the dataset load or map operation.